parthCJ/snake_game.py/README.md

-this is an full stack plugin of an Snake geme in python using suitable python libraries
+this is an full stack plugin of an Snake Game in python using suitable python libraries